 There are a variety of ways to cook pumpkin.
 Some people roast pumpkin or bake pumpkin, but I prefer the ease of using a pressure cooker.
 It takes less time and it results in smooth creamy pumpkin puree.

 If I am going to puree pumpkin, my preferred method to cooking a pumpkin is to use an electric pressure cooker.
-I use the Fagor Lux™ Multi-Cooker to do the job.
-I love this pressure cooker and I use it several times a week.
-See my review of the Fagor pressure cooker and learn about all of its features.
-This electric pressure cooker is quick, easy and hands-free.
+I use the Instant Pot to do the job.
+Its quick, easy and hands-free.

 After your pumpkin is scrubbed, cut, and the seeds are removed, you are ready to pull out the pressure cooker.
 Save yourself a headache and use a steamer rack trivet, preferably one that has handles.
 Otherwise, the pumpkin will be a big hot mess to get out.
 And that is not just an expression.
 The pumpkin will be steamy (it can burn you) and will fall apart when you try to pull it out with a serving spoon or spatula.